-- Before stopping the antibiotic treatment if their clinical response is good Cort Corticosteroids А The adjuvant administration of a corticosteroid (dexamethasone intravenously at a dose of 0.15 mg/kg/dose up to 19 mg/dose, 4 times a day for 4 days) should be considered when there is a suspicion of bacterial meningitis or once it has been confirmed; it should be administered as soon as possible and it should not interfere with the administration of antibiotics and the transfer to a specialized centre. В Do not administer corticosteroids to paediatric patients with meningococcal septicaemia, except in cases of meningococcal septic shock resistant to catecholamine.
-14 the state of the s
+- The adjuvant administration of a corticosteroid (dexamethasone intravenously at a dose of 0.15 mg/kg/dose up to 10 mg/dose, 4 times a day for 4 days) should be considered when there is a suspicion of bacterial meningitis or once it has been confirmed; it should be administered as soon as possible and it should not interfere with the administration of antibiotics and the transfer to a specialized centre. - B Do not administer corticosteroids to paediatric patients with meningococcal septicaemia, except in cases of meningococcal septic shock resistant to catecholamine.